killianvervelle/Reinforcement_Learning_for_Software_Quality_Assurance/a2c/README.md

 #### Key Features:
 - Implements the Advantage Actor-Critic algorithm for reinforcement learning.
 - Trains agents in a custom-defined environment.
-- Uses neural networks for policy optimization and value estimation.
+- Uses neural networks for policy optimization and value estimations.
-- Supports dynamic adjustments to the agent's learning process through tunable hyperparameters.

 #### How it works:
 The A2C Framework trains agents to optimize rewards in a reinforcement learning environment.
 The actor network selects actions based on current states, while the critic network evaluates those actions to guide the actor toward better decisions.